pminina01/readthedocs/Configuration-file.md

 <a name="rules" />

 # Rules

-Log routing rules are defined in the `<rules />` section.
-It is a simple routing table, where we define the list of targets that should be written to for each combination of source/logger name and [log level](/nlog/nlog/wiki/Log-levels).
-Rules are processed starting with the first rule in the list.
-When a rule matches, log messages are directed to target(s) in that rule.
-If a rule is marked as `final`, rules below it are not processed.
+The `rules` section maps loggers to targets and [log levels](#log-levels).
+Rules are processed in sequential order.
+Multiple rules may apply to a logger.
+Use `final` to stop processing rules after a match is found.

+Wildcard matching is supported for the logger name.
+In other words, the rule `name` attribute may include wildcard characters.

+The set of log levels defines which log entries will be logged.
+Entries logged with other levels will be ignored.
+The most common specifier may be `minLevel`.
+The other specifiers allow for more advanced configuration.

-Each routing table entry is a \<logger /> element, which accepts the following attributes:
+A rule is a `logger` element with the following attributes:

- * `name` – source/logger name (may include wildcard characters *)
+ * `name` – logger name pattern - may include wildcard characters (*)
- * `minlevel` – minimal log level for this rule to match
+ * `minlevel` – minimal log level to log
- * `maxlevel` – maximum log level for this rule to match
+ * `maxlevel` – maximum log level to log
- * `level` – single log level for this rule to match
+ * `level` – single log level to log
- * `levels` - comma separated list of log levels for this rule to match
+ * `levels` - comma separated list of log levels to log
- * `writeTo` – comma separated list of target that should be written to when this rule matches.
+ * `writeTo` – comma separated list of targets that should be written to
- * `final` – make this rule final.
-No further rules are processed when any final rule matches.
+ * `final` – no rules are processed after a final rule matches
- * `enabled` - setting enabled to false allows to disable this rule.
-Disabled rules are ignored.
+ * `enabled` - set to `false` to disable the rule without deleting it

-In case a rule, defined in a XML configuration, contains more than one level related keyword (`level`, `levels`, `minLevel` and `maxLevel`) only the first level declaring keyword or set is used and the rest are ignored.
+If a rule contains more than one level-related keyword (`level`, `levels`, `minLevel` and `maxLevel`) only the first level declaring keyword or set is used and the rest are ignored.

-The level related keywords are processed in the following order:
+The level-related keywords are processed in the following order:

 1. `level`
 2. `levels`
 3. `minlevel` and `maxlevel` (minimum and maximum level keywords have the same priority)
 4. No keyword (All levels are logged)

+[Need clarification: is the first level-related keyword used as indicated first?
+Or is there a priority as indicated second (by the list)?
+Also, what is a level declaring set?]

 In case a rule is marked as `final` and contains any level related keywords, the `final` attribute applies only to the specified levels.